7 Reasons You Procrastinate & How to Stop

 ‘In one day we’ve got to see all the shows, go on these 3 rides because we’ve heard that they are fantastic, see the parade, buy some souvenirs, allow time for queuing, get something to eat & drink a few times today – We’re gonna miss stuff’, is what is going on in your head as you look at the park map.
 One of the reasons that we can procrastinate on big tasks is because we are afraid that we won’t do our best work and may actually get it wrong.

 #3 – Action on How to Stop Procrastinating: Find out from the stakeholder what is the 80:20 of the brief.
 In essence, a clear understanding of what are the key pieces that need to be delivered, how and by when.
-This is like asking the family at the theme park, what do you really want to see and do, and we’ll make sure that we do those things, as a minimum.
+This is like asking the family at the theme park, what do you really want to see and do, and we’ll make sure that we do those things, to a minimum.

 4. You Don’t Know How to Do it